sharetomastodon/sharetomastodon.github.io/README.md

 [Try it!](https://sharetomastodon.github.io/?url=joinmastodon.org&title=The%20mastodon%20Project&notes=Welcome%20to%20mastodon)

-**Note**: If you've marked *Remember my choice* then you will be always redirected to the pod you chose that time.
+**Note**: If you've marked *Remember my choice* then you will be always redirected to the instance you chose that time.
 To avoid this, add the parameter `&redirect=false` on the URL.

 ## Contributing